SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

 **Kilberth, V., & Schwier, J. (2019).
 Skateboarding Between Subculture and the Olympics : A Youth Culture under Pressure from Commercialization and Sportification** (KörperKulturen).
 Bielefeld: Transcript-Verlag.

+**Krieger, Alex.
+2019.
+“Making Nature Urbane: Olmsted and the Parks Movement,” City on a Hill: Urban Idealism in America from the Puritans to the Present, 2019: 151-173.**
+         151: eptitaths
+         152: Hypothesis of benefits
+         154: Civilize/Soothe
+         155: Olmstead nyc predictions

  **Liao,  Jilleen .
 Instaposts.** Urban Pamphleteer #8: Skateboardings, 2020.
 30-31

 [Mumford, Lewis.
 1961.
 “Paleotechnic Paradise: Coketown.”](http://gofile.me/6WhDC/b36RG7Y3v) In The City in History: Its Origins, Its Transformations, and Its Prospects, London: Secker & Warburg, 1961: 446-481 [skim: focus on sections 5 and 6]